martingeorgiev99/prophet/README.md

 - **Request Body**: Form-data with a single file field (`file`), which should contain the CSV file.
 - **Response**:
   - **Success**: JSON with predictions, MAE, R² score, and plot data.
-  - **Error**: JSON with an error message explaining any issues with the file or forecasting.
+  - **Error**: An according message error with an explanation of what went wrong.

 ## Configuration